People get excited about phone features. Productivity is more important, yet often overlooked. Can you get more

 My work involves looking at a lot of new phones.
 Most are premium Android phones.
 It's been a long time since a bad one has come across my desk.
 Up to a point they are all good.

-The last phone I looked at was the Huawei P20 Pro.
+The last Android phone I looked at was the Huawei P20 Pro.
 It could be the best Android phone on sale at the moment.
 There hasn't been anything better in 2018.

 Productivity is everything